Skip to Main Content

 What does a creative producer do?

-A creative producer bridges the gap between the business and creative sides of a production.
-In South Korea, they also coordinate with KOFIC, regional film commissions, and local production companies to ensure projects qualify for location incentives while navigating Korea's fast-paced, collaborative production culture.
+A creative producer bridges the business and creative sides of a production.
+In South Korea, they also work with KOFIC, regional film commissions, and local production firms.
+This work helps projects qualify for location incentives while keeping pace with Korea's fast, collaborative culture.

 What skills should a creative producer have?